-There are many different types of host families that qualify for our program, including single parent families, families with children of any age, families without children, retired persons, and even single people with a strong desire to host.
+There are many different types of host families that qualify for our program, including single parent families, families with children of any age, families without children, retired persons, and single people.
 Host parents must be at least 25 years of age and be able to take on the financial responsibility of hosting a student.
 English must be the language spoken in your home.

 Most students are between 15 and 18 years old, we also offer a middle school program for students, between the ages of 12 and 14, however, these students comprise a small number of our overall student enrollment.

 Quest Exchange works with foreign partners who perform the pre-screening of student applicants.
 Students are required to submit complete application materials including current medical records, at least one teacher recommendation, official academic transcripts, English proficiency exam results, an essay, and a questionnaire.
 Most students are screened through a SKYPE video and audio interview to ensure a level of English proficiency that meets the majority of our high school’s enrollment criteria.